lfzawacki/musical-artifacts/README.md

 Bugs, feature requests, documentation enhancements and almost anything related to development goes on the [github issues page](https://github.com/lfzawacki/musical-artifacts/issues)

+## Website Data

+All the files and databases collected as part of the Musical Artifacts project can be downloaded from: <https://data.musical-artifacts.com>.
+There you'll find a database of all the artifacts, all the uploaded files as well as a json representation of all the data.

+There's also [repository](https://github.com/nodiscc/musical-artifacts-data) for this json data if you like this kind of stuff.

 # Credits

 ## Open Source Projects